ASharpPen/Valheim.CustomRaids/README.md

 - defeated_dragon

 # Changelog
+- v1.2.0:
+	- Server-to-client config synchronization added.
+	- Fixed various mistakes in config descriptions.
+Sorry guys, I am bad at reading.
+EventChance is in range 0-100, frequency is in minutes.
+	- Removed "LoadRaidConfigsOnWorldStart" option.
+This is always done by default now.
-- 1.1.0:
+- v1.1.0:
 	- Removing biome area.
 It is simply a gun to shoot yourselves in the foot with.
 	- Removing Biome, replacing with Biomes, now with actual names, and not some insane binary flag!
 	- Fixed spawn issue, where a lot of biomes were getting disabled by mistake.
 It should now be a lot easier to get raids to spawn as intended.
+- v1.0.1:
-- 1.0.1: Fixed debug output file not being enable-only by toggle in options
+	- Fixed debug output file not being enable-only by toggle in options